 Now you want an answer, let me be 100% honest here.
 If an agency does not have an active position for which you would be a fit, you may not hear back right away.
 This doesn’t mean that they are not listening, just that they have the task at hand to focus on.

 Definitely follow up with the agency, but don’t be snarky.
-I have received impatient and snarky emails before, and they do one thing and one thing only, proves to me that you do not have the patience or inter-personal acuity to work in this industry.
+I have received impatient and snarky emails before, and they do one thing and one thing only, they prove to me that you do not have the patience or interpersonal acuity to work in this industry.
 What I do enjoy though (and try my best to respond to) are the texts or emails stating “Hi Peter, just checking in, I’m still looking.
 Hope you are well!”

-If you are rusty on your interviewing skills (or you need your resume updated or polished) I recommend contacting Donna Shannon at Personal Touch Career Services.
-When an agency is conducting interviews they are looking for positives and negatives.
+If you are rusty on your interview skills (or you need your resume updated or polished), I recommend contacting Donna Shannon from Personal Touch Career Services.
+When an agency is conducting interviews, they are looking for positives and negatives.
 Positives are items such as clear communication and direct answers to the questions.
-Negative can include long run-on stories that don’t directly answer the question asked.
-A major negative is Principal name dropping, discretion is at the core of everything we do, prove that you’re capable of maintaining it.
+Negatives can include long run-on stories that don’t directly answer the question asked.
+A major negative is principal name-dropping.
+Discretion is at the core of everything we do, so it is important to prove that you’re capable of maintaining it.